 10) Legionnaire style

 This way of wearing a Buff provides excellent protection from the sun to your head and neck.
 Saturate it with water and the cooling properties will remain as the water evaporates.
+It’s similar to the sun protection method, but fits more closely around the back of the head.
+To wear your Buff in the manner:

 11) Hair tie

 Embrace the scrunchie style ‘do’ and get those unruly locks under control.
 A hair Buff is ideal for big hair days!
+Gather the Buff up into a band then wrap it around your pony-tail as many times as you can / need.

 12) Hair band

 Wear it as a hair band to keep your hair out of your face.
 Also a good option if you have wet hair in cold conditions – the band will leave much of your hair free to dry whilst still providing some warmth to your head and ears.
+Either fold the Buff neatly or just gather it up to create a band.

 13) Wrist sweat band